ethereumclassic/ECIPs/_specs/ecip-1112-ely-comp.md

 ## Abstract

-This document describes the initial intended productive settlement path for Elysium revenue: logtrees, powered by logN and the Treemap.
+This document describes the initial intended productive settlement path for the Elysium logtrees allocation: one of the three `1%` `BASEFEE` shares, routed to logtrees and powered by logN and the Treemap.

 It is non-consensus and exists to make the purpose of Elysium legible to reviewers, builders, and node operators.

 ## Plain-English Overview

-Elysium is intended to route Ethereum Classic protocol revenue into an auditable engine that can reward measurable, verifiable, non-zero-sum activity.
+Under Elysium, Ethereum Classic protocol revenue is split so that miners receive `97%` of `BASEFEE`, Core ETC receives `1%`, ETC Grants receives `1%`, and logtrees receives `1%` through deterministic routing addresses.

-The first proposed engine is logtrees.
+The first proposed engine for that `1%` share is logtrees.

 logtrees is an application/protocol direction that records supported actions, anchors their event records to a ledger, aggregates them into a public Treemap, and uses bounded reward logic to avoid unbounded extraction.